raganwald/braythwayt.com/_posts/2015-01-29-how-i-write-books-with-github-and-leanpub.md

 > 1. What software do you use for writing?
 I’ve read that Sublime Text is the way to fly.
 I’m new to the markdown process of writing; I’m more at home with Word, but I’m willing to try something new.
 > 2. I’m investigating [Leanpub].
 Another alternative would be to take a more DIY approach and use Gumroad.
 Why did you choose Leanpub?
 Was it because it’s the best end-to-end option?
 I know that it also allows you to support a Canadian-based business as an added bonus.
 Also, I can see the point that, since they are already established, you know that a specific, book-buying audience is visiting the site.

 I use [GitHub] and [Leanpub] to publish my books.
-The combination is unbeatable for my personal needs, and IMO, are a combination that is much bigger than "the sum of its parts."
+The combination is unbeatable for my personal needs, and IMO, it is a combination that is "much greater than the sum of its parts."

 [GitHub]: https://github.com
 [Leanpub]: https://leanpub.com

-### why i use github and leanpub
+### Why I use GitHub and Leanpub

 I write [books](https://leanpub.com/u/raganwald), and I write a [technical blog](http://raganwald.com).
 I use the same toolchain for blogging and writing.
 It is more than a simple matter of convenience, part of how I create my books is to try some of the material out as blog posts.
 After geeting feedback on the posts, I rework the material and put it into my books.
-The material from [Greenspunning Predicate and Multiple Dispatch in JavaScript](http://raganwald.com/2014/06/23/multiple-dispatch.html) made its way into my book [JavaScript Spessore].
+For example, the material from my essay about [Greenspunning Predicate and Multiple Dispatch in JavaScript](http://raganwald.com/2014/06/23/multiple-dispatch.html) made its way into my book [JavaScript Spessore].

 [JavaScript Spessore]: https://leanpub.com/javascript-spessore
 [GitHub Pages]: https://pages.github.com